ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Features.md

  * BUGFIX - GUI font patch incorrect.
  * BUGFIX - Font upload issues when using vsync
  * BUGFIX - When arming in menu, exits without save and enables serial operations
+ * BUGFIX - UBLOX/MTK support for GPSOSD users
  * GUI - more realistic serial simulation method
  * GUI - font upload progress display
  * GPSOSD - configurable parameters for GPSOSD arming and flight summary setting
  * GPSOSD - RSSI input can bu used instead for screen switch functionality
- * BUGFIX - UBLOX/MTK support for GPSOSD users
+ * MISC - option to clear EEPROM
+ * MISC - option to upload font without using GUI

 ---
 Key Improvements for `R1.4.1`:-